 Scripture has traveled the long road of time and is unaltered; the Bible is unstained by sin and its noetic effect on the mind of man.

-Those who worship at the altar of their brain power are (and in their pride of self being) the starting point for the discovery of truth, and in so doing, are categorically rejecting the biblical truth that the mind is fallen.
+Those who worship at the altar of their brain power see themselves as (and in their pride of self absorption) the starting point for the discovery of truth, and in so doing, are categorically rejecting the biblical truth that the mind is fallen.
 In essence they are attesting to what the famous French philosopher Jean Paul Sartre meant when he penned, “A finite mind without an infinite reference point is absurd.”
 (Although the atheist-Marxist probably didn’t mean it the way I am interpreting it.)

 In summary of the introduction, whereas the Christian rightly rejects the philosophical premise of Rationalism, it must be made clear that he does not reject rationality.